 Many businesses choose to utilize advanced technologies for day-to-day needs such as office access, time accounting, and access to computer networks.
 Biometric technologies promise to reduce costs and human error, but companies must first prioritize employees’ privacy.
 Texas has its own set of biometric privacy laws governing how businesses can collect, use, and store employees’ biometric identifiers and information, which may include fingerprints, facial or voice recognition, and retina scans, among other items.
 If you have a reasonable belief that your employer is misusing or abusing your biometric data, talk to an experienced attorney at Davie & Valdez, PC to discuss your case and determine the best course of action to remedy the situation.

 Believe it or not, workplace discrimination still exists in this day and age.
 Whether it is committed by a boss or fellow worker, it is completely wrong and should not be tolerated.
 If you believe you are being discriminated against, you should consult an employment lawyer in El Paso, TX.
 Here are the most common types of workplace discrimination:

-- Race discrimination.
-Race discrimination refers to treating someone negatively due to the color of their skin.
+- Race discrimination: Race discrimination refers to treating someone negatively due to the color of their skin.
 Unfortunately, this still happens quite frequently in the workplace.
-Example of this type of discrimination include racist jokes, denial of promotions based on race and stereotyping.
+Examples of this type of discrimination include racist jokes, denial of promotions based on race and stereotyping.
 Some employers may even refuse to hire people of certain racial groups altogether.